XR audio

 See in Glossary

 built with the Unity Audio Spatializer SDK.
-Unity does not provide any built-in spatializer plug-ins itself, but several plug-in implementations are available in third-party 3D audio SDKs.
+Unity doesn’t provide any built-in spatializer plug-ins itself, but several plug-in implementations are available in third-party 3D audio SDKs.
 These audio SDKs typically provide additional Unity components and tools for 3D audio.
+Refer to the following sections to understand the available third-party audio SDKs and how to enable them in Unity.

 The following is a non-comprehensive list of third-party audio SDKs that provide Unity audio spatialization plug-ins: